Coxall History, Family Crest & Coats of Arms

 - Mary Ann Coxall, aged 56, who landed in America from Dorset, in 1905

-- George Coxall, aged 56, who emigrated to the United States from Dorset, in 1905
+- George Coxall, aged 56, who immigrated to the United States from Dorset, in 1905

-- Mary Coxall, aged 45, who emigrated to the United States from Colchester, England, in 1918
+- Mary Coxall, aged 45, who immigrated to the United States from Colchester, England, in 1918

-- Mary Ann Coxall, aged 44, who emigrated to America from Worksop, England, in 1921
+- Mary Ann Coxall, aged 44, who immigrated to America from Worksop, England, in 1921

 Coxall Settlers in Canada in the 20th Century